-"Material from IHO publication [reference to extract: Title, Edition] is reproduced with the permission of the International Hydrographic Bureau (IHB) (Permission No/...) acting for the International Hydrographic Organization (IHO), which does not accept responsibility for the correctness of the material as reproduced: in case of doubt, the IHO's authentic text shall prevail.
+"Material from IHO publication [reference to extract: Title, Edition] is reproduced with the permission of the Secretariat of the IHO (Permission No/...) acting for the International Hydrographic Organization (IHO), which does not accept responsibility for the correctness of the material as reproduced: in case of doubt, the IHO's authentic text shall prevail.
 The incorporation of material sourced from IHO shall not be construed as constituting an endorsement by IHO of this product."